 When we lived at the farm we had a huge garden.
 We planted everything, from carrots, peas, corn, melons, tomatoes, squash, peppers, onions, pumpkins, and more.
 We also had grape vines and of course our 2200 Asian Pear Trees.

 We had a huge pantry at the farm.
 Let me tell you a story of the first fall we lived there.
 The man who we acquired the house from came out with channel 8 news in his helicopter.
 He had not seen this house we had fixed up for several months.
 He was so amazed at what we had done.

 Check out this USDA Zone Map from Wilson Bros.
-Gardening to find out what zone you live in, so you will have success in planting as you get busy gardening.
+Gardening to find out what zone you live in, so you will have success in planting.

 In addition to the climate conditions, you’ll also need to consider the type of sunlight your garden area receives and how much light the plant varieties you are selecting require to grow.
 Sunflowers need full sun most of the day, (I plant them across the back of my garden they are so fun!) and will not grow in areas that are shady.
 Your local nursery can help you select plants depending on how much sun the area receives.